ewendel/elm-workshop/README.md

 ## Bonus levels
-1. Count the number of attempts the player uses, use that as score
+* Count the number of attempts the player uses, use that as score
+* Let the player enter a name
+* Save each game's score and show a high score table
-1. Count how long the player takes to finish the game.
+* Count how long the player takes to finish the game.
 Use [Time.now](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Time#now) together with [Task.perform](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Task#perform) to get the current time